spring-projects/spring-integration-extensions/spring-integration-kafka/README.md

         <int:poller fixed-delay="100" time-unit="MILLISECONDS" receive-timeout="5000" max-messages-per-poll="1000"/>
     </int-kafka:inbound-channel-adapter>
 ```

+Since this inbound channel adapter uses a Polling Channel under the hood, it must be configured with a Poller.
+By configuring
+a correct combination of receive-timeout and max-messages-per-poll, this adapter can effectively function like a message driven endpoint, i.e, you constantly
+receive data from Kafka without blocking the inbound adapter thread indefinitely.
+For example, in the above configuration,
+the poller is configured to receive 1000 messages in a single polling.
+If it does not receive any data for 5 seconds,
+it times out and restart again after 100 milliseconds.

 Inbound Kafka Adapter must specify a kafka-consumer-context-ref element and here is how it may be configured: